-- The cooking classes are well-designed for both beginner and advanced home cooks.
+- Cooking classes are well-designed for both beginner and advanced home cooks.

 - The activity level is appropriate for anyone.

-- You’re learning one-on-one from a professional chef and pasta maker.
+- You learn one-on-one from a professional chef or home cook.

 Experience Tuscan Food With a Pro